guide to renting for renters moving to central London

 Ensure you have:

-• An inventory (or check-in report), which will help in settling any dispute that you may have further down the line
+• An inventory (or check-in report), will help in settling any dispute that you may have further down the line

 • A record of meter readings, so you don't pay the bills for the previous tenant